icclab/disco/README.md

    1. This one is a little more complicated, so let's look at it in more detail: the IP address is still the same, but everything after the service type is generated by the SM.
 You can get that address over the command at point 7.
    2. Tenant name and token are the same as before, but you have to provide the IP address of the SO's VM as data retention within the SM is based on the SO's IP.

-9. After this last step, you can check with the command at point 7 that the SO has been deleted and the resources freed.
+10. After this last step, you can check with the command at point 7 that the SO has been deleted and the resources freed.
 You can also double check that information on OpenStack Horizon.
 (Orchestration -> Stacks)

 ## How to write your own SM

-nothing yet...
+The SM consists of 7 python classes which are dedicated to the lifecycles of the SO.
+These are the following:
+* Init
+* Activate
+* Deploy
+* Provision
+* Retrieve
+* Update
+* Destroy

+Of course, they can have any name, but they have to be made known to the backend as the mentioned names. (_from path.to.dir import bubbleclass as Init_, ...)
+These classes are usually all declared/implemented in one single file within the sm/managers subfolder.
+The basic SM, which is implemented to cooperate with OpenShift, can be found in the file sm/managers/so_manager.py.
+Each class has to be a subclass of sm.managers.generic.Task and it needs the method run().
+This method is always called when the according lifecycle is to be executed.

+Important note: these classes are independent of one another and they shouldn't exchange data over global variables.
+The reason for this is that an indefinite amount of SO can be instantiated in each SM.
+If one global variable is set in a class instance, it will be overwritten immediately as soon as the next SO has reached the same (or a similar) point where that variable is written.

+The current implementation of the SM over OpenStack-deployed SO instances is realised with global variables, though the problem with overwriting is solved by referring to the values with the IP address of the SO's VM.
+This might not be the most elegant solution, but it does the work.

+The backend itself will use the classes for the lifecycles.
+This means that they have to be imported conditionally, depending on which type of SM is to be used.
+This is done at the beginning of file sm/backends.py.
+In plain language, the manager from the section general within the sm.cfg file is compared with pre-defined values and the according classes are included and called Init, Activate, ...

+The classes are always initialised with the Resource entity (which amongst others contains the attributes given to the SM) and the dictionary extras with information about the user and the SM process.
+The method run() is always called when the according state is reached.
+Within this method, the actual work has to be done.

+...to be continued...